s-hosseinian/GISP_CBQ/README.md

 # Algorithms for GISP based on a Quadratic Optimization Approach

-This repository contains the code accompanying the following paper:
+This repository contains the code accompanying the following article:

 > **S. Hosseinian and S. Butenko.
 [Algorithms for the Generalized Independent Set Problem based on a Quadratic Optimization Approach.](https://doi.org/10.1007/s11590-019-01418-9) _Optimization Letters 13.6 (2019) 1211-1222_.**